The Nurse Educator Track is offered for the following programs:

 Note: Students are responsible for arranging their clinical preceptor and site for the Practicum course.
 It is the student’s responsibility to maintain clinical eligibility to practice during the program.
 It is recommended that students maintain active clinical practice in preparation for the practicum course.

 The MSN Nurse Educator program provides maximum flexibility to fit the schedule of a working professional.
-The program offers rolling admission so you can apply at any time.
 We also offer in-state tuition regardless of your location.

 Students use the web-based software, Canvas, for their online courses.
 Courses are conducted in synchronous and asynchronous modes depending on the professor and class.